numbbo/coco/testsuites/bbob.md

 <table>
 	<tr>
 		<td style="width=50%">
 			The blackbox optimization benchmarking (bbob) test suite is COCO's standard and most established test suite with 24 noiseless, scalable test functions.
-Each function is provided in various dimensions (2, 3, 5, 10, 20, 40) and available in an arbitrary number of instances.
-Direct links to their definition as well as to visualizations of their properties can be found below.
-A list of all so-far benchmarked algorithms on the bbob suite together with their links to papers describing the experiment can be found in our <a href="https://numbbo.github.io/data-archive/bbob/">bbob data archive</a>.
-Postprocessed data can be found <a href="https://numbbo.github.io/ppdata-archive">here</a>.
-For detailed explanations of how to use the functions in a COCO benchmarking experiment, please go to the <a href="https://github.com/numbbo/coco">COCO code page</a> on Github.
+Each function is provided in various dimensions (2, 3, 5, 10, 20, 40) and available in an arbitrary dimensions and number of instances.
+Links to their definition as well as to visualizations of their properties can be found in the table.
 		</td>
 		<td>
 			<a href="ecdf-bbob.html"><img src="examplefigure_all.png" alt="ECDF of runtimes for 31 algorithms on the bbob suite" width="100%"/></a>